pkp/pkp-docs/getting-found-staying-found/en/getting-found-appendix-1-DOAJ.md

 In OJS enter the journal’s Author Self-Archiving Policy in Settings > Distribution > Permissions

 **7. Authors retain unrestricted copyright and publishing rights.**
-The DOAJ expects journals to allow copyright to be retained by the author and not be transferred to the journal or publisher.
+The DOAJ Seal expects journals to allow copyright to be retained by the author and not be transferred to the journal or publisher.
 The journal and publisher must also not obtain exclusive publishing rights to the content, but instead these must be retained by the author.
 The DOAJ Best Practice recommends the terms of any license agreement should be made freely available to clarify author rights and what, if anything, authors are required to sign when submitting to the journal.

 In OJS  you can select the designated copyright holder for the article metadata as the Author, Journal, or Other.
 To select the Author as the designated copyright holder, go to Settings > Distribution > Permissions.